 Anemia is not a disease; it a symptom of either a reduction of the number of red blood cells in the bloodstream or not enough hemoglobin in each red blood cell.
 Since hemoglobin combines with and transports oxygen to the body cells for nourishment as well as collecting carbon dioxide for transport to the lungs, any condition that reduces the number of red blood cells or decreases the hemoglobin concentration also lowers the amount of oxygen getting to the rest of the body.

-Being anemic does not predispose a woman to postpartum hemorrhage, but it can worsen its impact.
+Being anemic does not predispose a person to postpartum hemorrhage, but it can worsen its impact.
 Anemic mothers take longer to recover postpartum, and experience more difficulties coping due to excessive tiredness and weakness.
 Ideally, the aim in pregnancy should not only be to avoid anemia, but to reach optimal hemoglobin levels so that your postpartum transition is as easy as possible.

 During the last six weeks of pregnancy, the baby stores iron in its liver to supplement its needs for the first three to six months of life.
-Like with other nutrients, the mother’s body prioritizes the baby’s needs over her own, thus it is rare that the baby will develop iron-deficiency anemia unless the mother is severely iron deficient.
+Like with other nutrients, the mother’s body prioritizes the baby’s needs over it’s own, thus it is rare that the baby will develop iron-deficiency anemia unless the mother is severely iron deficient.

 The cause of anemia in the large majority of cases is nutritional deficiency.
 Anemia may also occur as a result of illness, or blood loss such as can occur at birth.

-Growing a healthy baby increases a woman’s iron requirements.
+Growing a healthy baby increases iron requirements.
 In addition, in mid-pregnancy the amount of blood volume increases rapidly, peaking around 28-32 weeks.
 Because the blood plasma increases before the blood hemoglobin, this causes the relative concentration of hemoglobin to drop temporarily.
 This is normal and is referred to as hemodilution.

 Iron-deficiency anemia is the most common problem of pregnancy.
-It is recommended that all women be tested for anemia at their first prenatal visit, and then again around 28 -32 weeks or as symptoms arise.
+It is recommended that all pregnant people be tested for anemia at their first prenatal visit, and then again around 28 -32 weeks or as symptoms arise.
 A simple blood draw will check the hemoglobin concentration in the blood, as well as the amount of iron stored in the liver as ferritin (think of this as “backup”).
 If diagnosed with nutritional anemia, it is recommended to have follow-up testing after 3-4 weeks of treatment.

 If you are not anemic, a nutritious diet high in iron-rich foods will help keep you that way.
 Regular exercise can also help prevent or treat anemia, because it helps increase the body’s oxygen carrying capacity.
-Try Anemia Prevention Tea (see our Prenatal Teas handout.)

 If you are taking multivitamins, it is important to remember that these should be in addition to, not a substitute for, a nutritious diet.
-Although multivitamin supplements for pregnant women all contain iron, this iron frequently causes side effects such as nausea, diarrhea, heartburn and/or constipation leading to worse nutrition habits!
+Although multivitamin supplements for pregnancy contain iron, this iron frequently causes side effects such as nausea, diarrhea, heartburn and/or constipation leading to worse nutrition habits!
 As well, the iron in multivitamins is usually blocked from being absorbed by the calcium and zinc content.

 HEME iron is found only in animal sources and is absorbed more easily than NON-HEME iron, which is found in vegetable sources.
 Regardless, both types of iron are valuable, and may be absorbed effectively to boost iron levels.